UMMY87/Creat-Pivot-Table-Chart-and-Dashboard-in-Excel/README.md

-# Creat Pivot-Table & Chart also Dashboard in Excel
+# Creat Pivot Table & Chart also Dashboard in Excel
 ## Bike Buyers Data Analysis

 This repository contains a comprehensive data analysis of bike buyers.
 Follow the instructions below to replicate the analysis and create visualizations for better insights.